 Conclusion: Do You Need Formal Authority as a Leader?

-In a leadership role, it absolutely helps to have formal authority, especially in the types of situations where you need to remove roadblocks, stand up for your employees, or redistribute work.
+In a leadership role, it helps to have formal authority, especially when you need to remove roadblocks, stand up for your employees, or redistribute work.
 Though, you don’t always need to flex your formal authority to get things done, make decisions, resolve conflicts, or delegate, if you hone and effectively use your leadership, influence, and communication skills.